hayderkharrufa/iraqi-dialect-tts-corpus/resources/README.md

 # Resources Folder

-This folder contains:
+This folder includes:

-1. **Pre-Trained Model:** A baseline model ready for further training or fine-tuning.
+1. **Pre-Trained Model:** A foundational model you can further refine.
-2. **Synthesized Samples:** Speech samples generated with the pre-trained model.
+2. **Synthesized Samples:** Example speech synthesized using the pre-trained model.

-An example repository that can assist with training is [this one](https://github.com/nipponjo/tts-arabic-pytorch.git).
+You can see an example training repository here: [TTS Arabic PyTorch](https://github.com/nipponjo/tts-arabic-pytorch.git).

+Feel free to contribute by improving the model or adding new data!